jake-b/burstcoin-python-wallet/README.md

 It is intended as the beginning of a hot/cold wallet system.
 Using these scripts, you can:

 1. Generate a new public/private keypair and address for a new wallet.
 This can be done offline (ideally on a secure, air-gapped computer).
 The private key and keyphrase need not leave the secure machine.

 2. Transmit the public key to an online computer and use the script to generate a transaction for the new address.
 Access to an online wallet is needed to retreive information about the blockchain to craft the unsigned transaction.

 3. Transmit the unsigned transaction back to the secure air-gapped computer to apply the signature.

 4. Transmit the signed tranaction back to a connected machine and broadcast the transaction it to the Burstcoin network.

+# Changelog

+- Initial Commit
+- Genearlized RSAddress class with configurable prefix.